The nonpreventable causes of this disease include genetics, race, sex, and age.

 Changes in lifestyle

-The initial approach for a newly diagnosed patient should include a comprehensive explanation of the risks associated with hypertension and the need for adequate control and adherence to treatment.
+The initial approach for a newly diagnosed patient should include a comprehensive explanation of the risks associated with hypertension and the need for adequate control and treatment adherence.

 The initial therapeutic measure should be a modification of the lifestyle.